samt07/perltopython/README.md

 ## Requirements
 To run this project, you need the following:
+### Perl (preferrably latest version).
+[Download from here](https://strawberryperl.com/).
 ### For Frontier models GPT and Claude
 - Python 3.11 or higher (to run it locally as python script and also for Jupyter Notebook)
 - Jupyter Notebook (to run it locally using Jupyter lab)
-- Your OpenAI API, Claude API, Gemini API Secret Keys.
+- Your OpenAI API and Claude API Secret Keys.
 Get one in few secs from [OpenAi](https://platform.openai.com/settings/organization/api-keys), [Claude](https://console.anthropic.com/settings/keys)
 - Google Colab account
 ### For Open source models
 - Hugging Face account with a HF token and an Inference end point for `Code_QWEN` model `Qwen/CodeQwen1.5-7B-Chat`